datacamp-content/courses-introduction-to-shell/chapter4.md

 ```

 *** =instructions
-- None: since the first line doesn't say `export files`, that variable has no value in the second line.
+- None: since `files` is defined on a separate line, it has no value in the second line.
 - One: the word "files".
 - Four: the names of all four seasonal data files.